-At Our Lady of Lourdes, the St. Joseph the Worker Knights of Columbus Council #14516 serves the parish - and the larger community - by sponsoring and running the First Sunday Breakfasts, Spaghetti Dinners and Parish Picnics.
-The Knights also fundraise through an annual Christmas Tree Sale to support their charitable works and Catholic activities.
+At Our Lady of Lourdes, the St. Joseph the Worker Knights of Columbus Council #14516 serves the parish - and the larger community - by sponsoring parish activities.
+The Knights run the First Sunday Breakfasts, Spaghetti Dinners and Parish Picnics at Our Lady of Lourdes.
+The Knights also fundraise to support their charitable works and Catholic activities.

 The Pro-Life Group offers a weekly Rosary on Tuesdays at 7 PM, organizes a Christmas Giving Tree for Project Rachel/Project Gabriel and provides a visible witness of the pro-life message at the annual March for Life.

 Serve in the Larger Community

 Visit residents of the local nursing home on Thursdays.